 If you've read this blog before, you probably know of my weakness for saucy mushroom dishes.
 It's a love that was kindled way back in childhood, when my father would bring wild mushrooms back with him from trips to his birthplace in south India, and my stepmother would cook them in a delicious sauce whose taste is impossible for me to forget.

 Not that I want to.
-In fact, I've since made different versions of saucy mushroom curries and I've loved each one of them.
+In fact, I've since made different versions of saucy mushroom curries and I've loved each one of them, like this velvety mushroom makhani and an unforgettable mushroom curry based off a mutton curry my dad would cook in my childhood home.

-This Mushroom Matar is my latest foray into making a delicious curry to soak up with a roti or even a crusty bread.
+This Mushroom Matar is my latest foray into making a delicious curry to soak up with a roti or crusty bread.
 Rice is great too!

 While my mom's Mushroom Curry would have taken hours to make, with the careful grinding of spices and slow cooking that made her recipes so special, my much quicker version takes only 30 minutes, and it's delicious too.
 Better still it's free of all added oils, with the only fat in this recipe coming from a handful of cashew nuts.